ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureLaunchWaypoint.rst

 IProcedureLaunchWaypoint
 ========================

-.. py:class:: IProcedureLaunchWaypoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureLaunchWaypoint

    object

    Interface used to access the options for a waypoint launch procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureLaunchWaypoint

 Overview
 --------